Bridgeport, New Jersey: History

 Bridgeport, along with Swedesboro (Sveaborg) and Finns Point (Varkens Kill), was one of only three settlements established in New Jersey as a part of the New Sweden colony, the fort at Nya Elfsborg having been abandoned.
 The settlement was founded around 1650, and originally called Nya Stockholm, "New Stockholm", but the name was changed at a later date.

 After the 2001 anthrax attacks, a facility was set up in Bridgeport for the use of a continuous wave accelerator called a Rhodotron, from the Belgian company IBA, to irradiate federal mail.

 Geography

 Bridgeport lies along the Delaware River at the mouth of the Raccoon Creek.
 U.S. Route 322 (US 322) enters New Jersey in Bridgeport via the Commodore Barry Bridge, and continues on to cross US 130 and Interstate 295 before leaving Logan Township.
 Route 44 is an old alignment of US 130, beginning at a point north of US 322.
 Route 324 is an east-west state highway completely within Bridgeport, running from where a ferry used to take US 322 across the river to a dead end next to the current US 322.
-Bridgeport Speedway is located in the community.
+Bridgeport Motorsports Park is located in the community.
 There is a private marina and a small airfield in town, and a Penns Grove Secondary line crosses Raccoon Creek at the Conrail Railroad Bridge in Bridgeport at mile 2.0.